$47.99 $72.99 Buy It Now

 • If a tenant believes their privacy rights have been violated by surveillance cameras, they have the right to take legal action against the landlord.

-See also Do mcdonalds have security cameras
+See also When are security cameras checked

 Consent and Notification Requirements